avillela/avillela/misc/how-to-work-with-me.md

 ## 😅 Personal Quirks
 - Please excuse my **facial expressions**—I’m told they can be unintentionally weird, and I often don’t realize I’m making them.
 - I’m **not into formality**.
 I bring my full self to work, which can include swearing, goofy remarks, and general informality.
 It’s never meant to offend—if anything, it means I feel comfortable around you.
+- **Inspiration** comes to me at all hours, especially when my mind is relaxed, which means that I'll get an idea while out on a walk, in the shower, or just before bed.

 ## 💛 Values
 - I take **pride in my work**.